 Every year I summarize my cost of full-time travel.
 It’s a great exercise in travel budgeting and expense tracking.
 And believe it or not, with the creative travel strategies I use to get free accommodation, travel slowly, and fly for pennies on the dollar, my cost of full-time travel is less than staying in one place.

-Click here to see my cost of full-time travel in 2010.
+Click here to see my full-time travel breakdown for 2010.

 What I Did in 2011